StanfordBDHG/ENGAGE-HF-Firebase/README.md

 ## invitations/$invitationId$

-When a patient joins Engage-HF, we first create an invitation code on demand of an operator of the web dashboard.
-Upon entering the invitation code using an anonymous login, the userId is set.
+When a user joins Engage-HF, we first create an invitation code on demand of an operator of the web dashboard.

+For patients, upon entering the invitation code using an anonymous login, the userId is set.
 After successful registration, the user object will be fully created and the invitation is removed from this collection.

+For SSO users (e.g. clinicians,owners), upon the first login using SSO, the related invitation is fetched, the user object will be fully created and the invitation is removed from this collection.

 |Property|Type|Values|Comments|
 |-|-|-|-|